 "The most enjoyable thing we've ever done was the Christmas Eve cruise on the Steamboat Natchez.
 Of course, the food and 'good cheer' was wonderful, but hearing Christmas carols done by a Dixieland jazz band while watching the fog roll over the river and the city was amazing," she said.

-The Steamboat Natchez offers live jazz on all of its Mississippi River outings, which include dinner cruises ($70 for adults), evening jazz cruises ($42 for adults), lunch cruises ($37 for adults) and two-hour daytime cruises ($26 for adults).
+The Steamboat Natchez offers live jazz on all of its Mississippi River outings, which include dinner cruises, evening jazz cruises, lunch cruises and two-hour daytime cruises.

 Wild things beyond Bourbon Street